r-spatialecology/landscapemetrics/cran-comments.md

 # landscapemetrics 1.5.0
-Better handling of input data
+Better handling of input data, new functions and terra support

 # landscapemetrics 1.4.7
 Adding new function